LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 -------------------
 This is very interesting work towards an adequate low-level representation of casts that is both compact and convenient to reason about.
 The paper is clearly written, and the technique presented here should be of interest to the workshop audience.

-I'm curious about the name.
+☐ I'm curious about the name.
 The paper alludes to Garcia's supercoercions as an inspiration, but I don't know why supercoercions are called this way, so even less sure why hypercoercions are thus called.
+> KC: It is just a name...
+I think we can leave this question open.

-The paper claims (page 2) that hypercoercions have a "more compact representation": it would be good to be explicit, more compact than what?
+☐ The paper claims (page 2) that hypercoercions have a "more compact representation": it would be good to be explicit, more compact than what?
+> KC: Can Jeremy fix this?

-Having dyn as an observation deserves discussion.
+☐ Having dyn as an observation deserves discussion.
 I imagine that any two values of dynamic type are seen as such an observation.
 Other work where "observations" are used (eg. gradual security) relate the values underneath.
+> KC: I intend to cite the interpreter paper to support this decision.

-The discussion of hypercoercions should relate more explicitly/extensively to the other representations of casts/coercions, in order to highlight the key differences. (in particular wrt λS)
+☐ The discussion of hypercoercions should relate more explicitly/extensively to the other representations of casts/coercions, in order to highlight the key differences. (in particular wrt λS)
+> KC: Working on this.
+Part of the comparision between our bisimulation and the one in Blame&Coercion paper.

-Section 3.3 mentions that the bit-level representation of hypercoercions is compact "for the most common-case coercions".
+☐ Section 3.3 mentions that the bit-level representation of hypercoercions is compact "for the most common-case coercions".
 I wonder on what (empirical?) evidence this "common-case" argument is justified.
 It would be good to explain.
+> KC: Can Jeremy fix this?

 ☐ the intro should (briefly) recall what D and UD are
+> KC: I intend to borrow the definitions of UD and D from the interpreter paper.

 ✔ page 3: P1 \approx P2 : should this be \smile instead?